 - The labour necessary to turn these items into your products

 These prime costs are the essential expenses required to make your products.
 Without the materials or labour, you don’t have goods to sell.
 You can’t eliminate these types of expenses, so it’s a good idea to have a strategy to pay less for materials, such as buying in bulk or finding a less expensive supplier and improving operations to use less of the materials or labour.

 Conversion costs are your expenses that turn raw materials into finished goods.
-It is the sum of labour and overhead costs that go into making your products.
-Your labour costs are the compensation needed to make your products.
-Overhead costs are your expenses that do not directly relate to any single product.
-Utilities or rent are overhead expenses, because they’re necessary to make your products but dont actually contribute to the final product.
+It’s the sum of the labour (which falls into both categories, prime and conversion) and the overhead costs that go into making your products.
+Your labour costs are the compensation you pay the employees who make your products.
+Overhead costs are your expenses that don’t directly relate to any single product.
+Utilities or rent are overhead expenses, because they’re necessary to make your products but don’t actually contribute to the final product.

 Pricing Your Goods

 For example, if you determine that you’re spending $100 per month on gasoline to transport goods, you can begin to plan ways to reduce or eliminate this conversion cost.
 Knowing your prime costs and conversion costs is the first step to getting a better sense of how your company operates and how you can improve your spending, pricing, and general operations.

 As a small business owner, knowing where your money goes is essential for finding ways to cut costs and grow your business.
 Improve your cash flow with invoices, payments and expense tracking.
 See how much cash you have on hand with QuickBooks.